ASaiM/hmp_mock_tests/doc/report/report.md

  & & ASaiM & & & & -\\
 \hline
 \end{tabular}
-\caption{Bray-Curtis dissimilarity scores on relative abundances of families and species for both samples (SRR072233 and SRR072233)}
+\caption{Bray-Curtis dissimilarity scores on relative abundances of families and species for both samples (SRR072232 and SRR072233)}
 \label{go_slim_distances}
 \end{table}

-For each category, compositions are more similar (dissimilarity scores closer to 0) for both samples analyzed with the same method (*EBI metagenomics* or ASaiM framework) than for same sample analyzed with different methods.
-These composition differences between *EBI metagenomics* and ASaiM framework may come from different tools, different databases (InterPro for *EBI metagenomics*, UniRef50 for ASaiM framework) and their correspondance to GO slim terms.
+Inside each category, compositions are more similar (dissimilarity scores closer to 0) for both samples analyzed with the same method (*EBI metagenomics* or ASaiM framework) than for same sample analyzed with different methods (*e.g.* SRR072232 analyzed *EBI metagenomics* and ASaiM framework).
+These composition differences between *EBI metagenomics* and ASaiM framework may come from the different tools, the different databases (InterPro for *EBI metagenomics*, UniRef50 for ASaiM framework) and their way to be grouped into GO slim terms.

 ## Taxonomically-related functional results